greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/migrate.html.md

 > **Note** A Greenplum 4 system must be at least version 4.3.22 to use the `gpbackup` and `gprestore` utilities.
 A Greenplum 5 system must be at least version 5.5.
 Be sure to use the latest release of the backup and restore utilities, available for download from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb-backup-restore) or [github](https://github.com/greenplum-db/gpbackup/releases).

-**Important:** Make sure that you have a complete backup of all data in the Greenplum Database 4.3 or 5 cluster, and that you can successfully restore the Greenplum Database cluster if necessary.
+> **Important** Make sure that you have a complete backup of all data in the Greenplum Database 4.3 or 5 cluster, and that you can successfully restore the Greenplum Database cluster if necessary.

 Following are some issues that are known to cause errors when restoring a Greenplum 4.3 or 5 backup to Greenplum 6.
 Keep a list of any changes you make to the Greenplum 4.3 or 5 database to enable migration so that you can fix them in Greenplum 6 after restoring the backup.